-It’s in season, many travellers will pack their bags to go to the beach this summer.
+It is officially summer in the Northern hemisphere and, many travellers will pack their bags to go to the beach this summer.

-Whether you opt for a beach staycation or travel to the other side of the planet, even on holiday, take your eco-friendly habits with you
+Whether you opt for a beach staycation or travel to a coastal region further from your home, even on holiday, take your eco-friendly habits with you.

-The coastlines and oceans around the world are fragile, so before leaving, here is a reminder of the actions you can adopt for eco-friendly beach holidays.
+The coastlines and oceans around the world are fragile, and that’s true wherever you travel in the world, so before leaving, here are simple tips on the actions you can adopt for your eco-friendly beach holidays.

 In addition to choosing an eco-friendly holiday accommodation, choose one that is close to the beaches, to go there on foot or by bike.